Cardinals’ Josh Shaw suspended for betting on NFL games

 NEW YORK - Arizona Cardinals cornerback Josh Shaw has been suspended indefinitely for betting on NFL games on multiple occasions this season, the first time in more than 35 years a player has been banned for gambling.

-The league announced the suspension on Friday.
-Shaw was banned for at least the rest of the season.
+The league announced the suspension Friday.
+Shaw was banned for at least the rest of this season and the entire 2020 season.
+He can petition for reinstatement on Feb.
+15, 2021.

 According to the NFL, a league investigation found no information that Shaw used inside information or compromised any games.
-Shaw has not played this season.
+Shaw has not played this season and was placed on injured reserve after a shoulder injury in the preseason opener.

-The league also says it found no evidence that teammates, coaches or other players were aware of Shaw betting on games.
+The league also said it found no evidence that teammates, coaches or other players were aware of Shaw betting on games.

+"The continued success of the NFL depends directly on each of us doing everything necessary to safeguard the integrity of the game and the reputations of all who participate in the league.
+At the core of this responsibility is the longstanding principle that betting on NFL games, or on any element of a game, puts at risk the integrity of the game, damages public confidence in the NFL, and is forbidden under all circumstances,” Commissioner Roger Goodell said in a statement.
+"If you work in the NFL in any capacity, you may not bet on NFL football.”

+The Cardinals didn’t comment on the suspension, referring to the NFL’s statement.

 Suspensions of NFL players for betting are rare.
 The highest-profile case was in 1963 when Paul Hornung of the Green Bay Packers and Alex Karras of the Detroit Lions were banned for the entire season.
 Both were reinstated the following season and Hornung went on to make the Hall of Fame.